Continual Adaptation of Vision Transformers for Federated Learning: Experiments

 \section{Experiments}

 \textbf{Model Architecture.} We use the ViT-B/16 backbone \cite{dosovitskiy2020image} pretrained on Imagenet-1K \cite{russakovsky2015imagenet} as the encoder for our method and all baselines.
-We use a prompt pool size ($M$) of 100 and a prompt length ($L_p$) of 20 with dimension ($D$) being 768 and insert prompts into 1-5 MSA layers of the ViT encoder following the standard practice \cite{dualprompt} and perform prefix-tuning as done in \cite{smith2022coda}, by prepending prompts to the keys and values of the MSA layers.
+We use a prompt pool size ($M$) of 100 and a prompt length ($L_p$) of 20 with dimension ($D$) being 768 and insert prompts into 1-5 Multi-head Self Attention (MSA) layers of the ViT encoder following the standard practice \cite{dualprompt} and perform prefix-tuning as done in \cite{smith2022coda}, by prepending prompts to the keys and values of the MSA layers.
 The classifier ($\phi$) is a fully-connected layer with input dimension $D$ and output dimension equal to the number of classes.
 We implement the generator $\theta_{gen}$ using a three layer fully-connected network and train it for 100 epochs.
+We encode the class label using an embedding matrix and concatenate the class embedding to the sampled noise vector before feeding into the generator.

 \looseness=-1 \textbf{Datasets.} We conduct our experiments on three image classification datasets.
 First, we adapt CIFAR-100 \cite{krizhevsky2009learning} to our formulation as it is a commonly used benchmark in CFL.
-Additionally, we evaluate our methods on the larger-scale Imagenet-R \cite{hendrycks2021many} and DomainNet~\cite{peng2019moment} which have been used in recent continual learning works \cite{smith2022coda} but haven't been explored in a continual federated learning setting.
+Additionally, we evaluate our methods on the larger-scale ImageNet-R \cite{hendrycks2021many} and DomainNet~\cite{peng2019moment} which have been used in recent continual learning works \cite{smith2022coda} but haven't been explored in a continual federated learning setting.
 These datasets capture real-world distribution shifts that can be challenging for models pre-trained on ImageNet to generalize to.
+The total number of classes for CIFAR-100, ImageNet-R and DomainNet are 100, 200 and 345 respectively.
 We divide these datasets into 10-task (CIFAR-100, ImageNet-R) and 5-task (DomainNet) benchmarks.
 The 10-task setups contain a longer task sequence with small number of classes per task whereas the 5-task setup has a shorter task sequence with more classes per task.
+CIFAR and ImageNet have 10 and 20 classes, while DomainNet has 69 classes per task.
+Following \cite{wang2022dualprompt}, we use 20\% of the training set as our validation dataset to determine hyperparameters for our approach and all competing baselines.